 During that era she was known as Maria Billings Jameau, and became a mother to two beautiful daughters and created a boutique music & movement program in 2000 for families with young children in Napa Valley called Musical Mothering.
 As her daughters grew, she founded the Bija Children's Choir and later a Brazilian Quintet, "Blue Brazil."

-In 2011, she changed her name to Maria Ana Bija, which is an abbreviation of her maiden and ex-married last names, holding the Sanskrit meaning: "seed of creation."
-Creating, for Ana, is the key to a thriving, fulfilling life.
+In 2011, she changed her name to Maria Ana Bija, which is an abbreviation of her maiden and ex-married last names, holding the Sanskrit meaning: "seed of creation," where creating is the key to a thriving life.

 On the performance side of things, Ana’s travels and love of world music & dance have inspired her vocal performance projects ranging from Brazilian to Appalachian and early American jazz along with world-class musicians in the Bay Area.
 Audiences may listen to Ana's performances through audio / video recordings, house concerts, and other intimate venues in the seasons to come.
 Click here to join her private fan mailing list.